-- (PCP) Power Conservation Programme / Electrical Energy constraints, - price increases, - ability of the cement industry to reduce consumption by 10% without technology changes.
+- Power Conservation Programme (PCP) / Electrical Energy constraints, - Price increases, - Ability of the cement industry to reduce consumption by 10% without technology changes and without cutting production output

-The main problem with the reduction of electrical consumption in the cement industry is that the SA cement industry has achieved significant improvements in electrical energy efficiency in the last 10 years (through process and equipment efficiency) demand thus can not, with reason, be expected to reduce the consumption by a further 10%.
+The main problem with the reduction of electrical consumption in the cement industry is that the SA cement industry have achieved significant improvements in electrical energy efficiency in the last 10 years (through process and equipment efficiency).
+The current national demand to reduce the consumption by a further 10% would be unachievable.